GSA-TTS/identity-handbook/_articles/reporting-process.md

 If you have a data question about login.gov data, post it in [`#login-reporting`](https://gsa-tts.slack.com/archives/C5E7EJWF7).
 Make sure to include key information such as:

-- What is the data you are requestion?
+- What is the data you are requesting?
 What question are you trying to answer?
 - When do you need this information by?

 Once that happens, someone from the data team will acknowledge and file your question as a JIRA ticket,